r0stiars0/ppmedenhaag-website/content/english/event/idulfitri-1444.md

 ---

-Assalamu 'alaykum wr wb, dear members and sympathizers,<br/>
+Assalamu 'alaykum wa rahmatullahi wa barakaatuh.
-In collaboration with the Masjid Al Hikmah Foundation, we share the following announcements:
+Dear members and sympathizers, in collaboration with the Masjid Al Hikmah Foundation, we share the following announcements:

 The Eid prayer takes place at: </br>
 ###### <b> Friday 21 April 2023</b> </br>